How to tell family you're staying at a hotel

 Go into a visit open to the possibility that it could go well, "and then look at all the things that you can do to help facilitate a positive interaction."

-This article was originally published in 2011 but has timeless advice on how to diplomatically let your family know you'd prefer to stay in a hotel.
+This article was originally published in 2011 but offers timeless advice on how to diplomatically let your family know you'd prefer to stay in a hotel.